PrajilPradeep/hn-blog/README.md

-# Getting Started with Create React App
+# Getting Started with hn-blog

+## npm install
+Run 'npm install' command from the project root directory to install the required dependencies.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).